 - Car rental: 20 EUR/day

 - Taxi prices: 4 EUR (then 2-3 EUR per kilometer)

 On average, you’ll be able to visit Malta for 30-45 EUR ($35-53 USD) per day, though in the summer I would say you need to budget closer to 50 EUR ($60 USD).

 At that price, you’re looking at staying in a hostel dorm or splitting an Airbnb with a friend, taking public transportation, mostly sticking to the free activities, cooking your breakfast, and eating at the cheap(er) cafés.

 How to Save Money in Malta

 To save money on accommodation, travel off-season and stay in dorms or split Airbnb units with friends.
-You can use the website eurocheapo.com to find good B&Bs, as they have a robust listing.
+Be sure to book early if you do plan on visiting in the summer as places disappear fast (including hostels).